Memories from a Kabul reporting trip

 Vicious windstorms were common during my trip.
 This one occurred on our visit out to Western Kabul, one of most badly devastated parts of the city during the Afghan civil war of the 1990s.
 Photo by Mark Baker.

 Just to get this out of the way right off the bat.
-I wasn’t initially in favor of the U.S.-led attack on the Taliban -- “Operation Enduring Freedom” -- which began in October 2001, approximately a month after the al-Qaeda strikes on New York and Washington.
+I wasn’t initially in favor of the U.S.-led attack on the Taliban -- “Operation Enduring Freedom” -- which began in October 2001, a month after the al-Qaeda strikes on New York and Washington.
 I understood the reasons for the war, but I favored treating the terrorist attack as a criminal act and not as a sovereign “act of war.”
-I didn’t want to see the U.S. army get bogged down in difficult terrain in an unwinnable fight.
+I didn’t want to see the U.S. Army get bogged down in difficult terrain in an unwinnable fight.
 It wasn’t that long before, after all, that a war in Afghanistan had practically bankrupted the Soviet Union.

 In a matter of a few months, the Taliban had been defeated, al-Qaeda pushed out and a new provisional government, more reflective of Afghanistan’s mix of cultures and ethnic identities, installed in power in Kabul.
 Afghan women and girls could now go to school, men could shave their beards, and everyone could fly kites again.
-It had all gone better than anyone dared hope.
+It had gone better than anyone dared hope.

-My Afghan assignment began in early September 2002, well after most of the heavy fighting had stopped and just as that initial wave of post-Taliban enthusiasm was cresting.
-International aid organizations poured into the country to start the process of rebuilding Kabul, which had suffered extensive damage during the Afghan civil war of the 1990s, and repairing the country’s roads, schools and hospitals.
-The war to push out the Taliban had been a big story for us at RFE/RL (and our colleagues at Radio Free Afghanistan), and the practice in our newsroom at the time was to rotate in correspondents from a pool of editors and journalists for a month of on-the-ground reporting.
+My Afghan assignment began in early September 2002, after most of the heavy fighting had stopped and just as that initial wave of post-Taliban enthusiasm was cresting.
+International aid organizations poured into the country to start the process of rebuilding Kabul, which suffered extensive damage during the Afghan civil war of the 1990s, and repairing the country’s roads, schools and hospitals.
+The war to push out the Taliban had been a big story for us at RFE/RL (and our colleagues at Radio Free Afghanistan), and the practice in our newsroom at the time was to rotate correspondents from a pool of editors and journalists for a month of on-the-ground reporting.
 While I normally covered more-mundane topics, like economics and politics, sometime in the summer of 2002 my boss called me into his office and told me to get my paperwork and vaccinations in order.
 “We’re sending you to Kabul.”

 The timing of the assignment was fortuitous.
-I wouldn’t be covering a hot war, but rather the aftermath of the conflict and the far-happier story of rebuilding the country.
+I wouldn’t be covering a hot war, but rather the aftermath of the conflict and the happier story of rebuilding the country.
 I was still a little apprehensive, though.
 Random street bombings were relatively common (an explosion in Kabul’s central market killed more than 30 people a couple of days before I arrived).
 Even scarier, earlier in 2002, an American correspondent for “The Wall Street Journal,” Daniel Pearl, had been abducted in the Pakistani city of Karachi and beheaded by a shadowy terrorist group that called itself the “National Movement for the Restoration of Pakistani Sovereignty.”
 Pearl’s murder affected us all profoundly.
 The “war on terror,” after all, was at its height and Pearl could have easily been any one of us.

 Kabul's central market was by far the most interesting place in the city during my visit in 2002.
 Food, grain, gifts, birds and guys running around doing all kinds of jobs that I could only guess about.
 Photo by Mark Baker.